FelixOnline/v2/content/articles/2012-1-19-for-the-dead-and-for-the-living-we-must-bear-witness.md

 subtitle: >
   Andrea Levy implores you to take up this opportunity to hear a first-hand testimony from Mrs Ruth Barnett, a Holocaust survivor, at Imperial College
 date: "2012-01-19 21:06:55 +0000"

 # Attributes from Felix Online V1
 id: "2026"
 old_path: /news/2026/for-the-dead-and-for-the-living-we-must-bear-witness
 aliases:
  - /news/2026/for-the-dead-and-for-the-living-we-must-bear-witness
+imported: true
+comments:
+ - If you want more information about the event join our Facebook event httpwwwfacebookcomevents327164153971607refts

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true